bowenc0221/panoptic-deeplab/README.md

 when making comparison.

 ## What's New
+* We release a detailed [technical report](/docs/tech_report.pdf) with implementation details and supplementary analysis on Panoptic-DeepLab.
+In particular, we find center prediction is almost perfect and the bottleneck of bottom-up method still lies in semantic segmentation
 * It is powered by the [PyTorch](https://pytorch.org) deep learning framework.
 * Can be trained even on 4 1080TI GPUs (no need for 32 TPUs!).